Anymuz/HackTheBox-Walkthroughs/Writeup/Writeup.md

 ![img](assets/path_hijack.png)

-If we start our listener then use separate terminal window to connect to SSH with jkr@10.10.10.138 we can spawn ourselves a shell with root permissions and use it to acquire the root flag.
+If we start our listener then use separate terminal window to connect to SSH with ``ssh jkr@[target IP]`` we can spawn ourselves a shell with root permissions and use it to acquire the root flag.

 ![img](assets/root.png)